santiago-jv/countries-finder/README.md

-# Frotend Mentor with React s and Redux
+# Frotend Mentor with React js and Redux